eesantiago/writeups/CyberStakes_2020/thats_more_than_enough/README.md

 <br />

-At the offset we can see the the trailer hex values `FF D9` for the first image(our original image) followed by the header hex values `FF D8 FF` for the new image, also referred to as the [magic bytes](https://en.wikipedia.org/wiki/List_of_file_signatures).
-Now calculate the number of bits from the offset in decimal at which the jpeg file starts using python:
+At that offset we can see the the trailer hex values `FF D9` for the first image (our original image) followed by the header hex values `FF D8 FF` for the new image, also referred to as the [magic bytes](https://en.wikipedia.org/wiki/List_of_file_signatures).
+Next, calculate the number of bits from the offset in decimal at which the jpeg file starts using python:
 ```
 python